 Insulation can either be solid, liquid, or gaseous dielectric materials that prevent the flow of electricity between points of different potential.
 Insulation testing is performed to determine the integrity of the insulation.
 This usually consists of applying a high potential voltage to the item and measuring the leakage current that may flow to ground.
 Excessive leakage current is an indication of dielectric breakdown and/or impending failure.
 Insulation may weaken over time at a rate tightly related to the operating time and temperature of operation.
 Therefore, these tests are run periodically to track the insulation deterioration.
 Insulation testing, the most common electrical testing performed, can be performed by applying a direct current (dc) or alternating current (ac) voltage.
 The type and value of the voltage determines whether the test is considered non-destructive or destructive.
 The higher the voltage, the more destructive the test.
-Usually destructive tests are only run one time in the factory to verify the initial strength of the insulation, and non-destructive tests are run as acceptance and maintenance tests to measure deterioration from the original value.
+Usually destructive tests are run as acceptance and maintenance tests to measure deterioration from the original value.
 Both the dc and ac tests are "go no-go" tests.
 In addition, the dc test can indicate the amount of deterioration and forecast the remaining time for safe operation by comparing the leakage current and test voltage to values from previous tests.